-As a Java debugger, one must focus on adopting the new and effective trouble resolving techniques.
-In this article, you’ll get to know what java remote debugging is, how to debug Java applications remotely, challenges in remote java applications, and real-time Java debugging techniques or tips that every Java debugger must know.
+As a Java debugger, one must focus on adopting the new and effective troubleshooting techniques.
+In this article, you’ll get to know what java remote debugging is, how to debug Java applications remotely, challenges in remote java applications, and real-time Java debugging techniques or tips that every Java developer must know.

-Consider a situation where you aren’t able to run an application in your developing environment as it runs only on a server machine (to which you do not have access as it is a third-party interface), and you need to fix a bug?
+Consider a situation where you need to fix a bug in a QA or UAT environment to which you do not have access as that environment is in a restricted network.
+How do you debug the issue in such a situation?
 The optimal solution is definitely remote debugging.
 Let us understand it better.

 What is Java Remote Debugging

-- Java Remote Debugging is the procedure of debugging a Java application that is already running on another server environment or a machine.
+- Java Remote Debugging is the process of debugging a Java application that is already running on another server environment or a machine.

 - Remote java debugging requires establishing a connection between the java debugger and the target system, unlike local debugging, where you debug an application that runs on the same device as your IDE.

-- To understand this clearly, take a glance at the Java Platform Debugger Architecture (JPDA) by Sun Microsystems.
+- To understand this clearly, take a glance at the Java Platform Debugger Architecture (JPDA).
 JPDA is a multi-tier architecture that helps you in debugging a remote Java application.

 - It consists of Java Debug Interface (JDI), the Java Debug Wire Protocol (JDWP), and the Java Virtual Machine Tool Interface (JVMTI) as shown within the high-level architecture diagram.